Deployment

 type: LoadBalancer

-The server exposes health endpoints for load balancers and orchestrators:
+The server exposes two endpoints for load balancers and orchestrators:

 Health check path: /actuator/health